Byron Buxton Player Props: Twins vs. Giants

 Giants Pitching Rankings

-- The Giants' 4.32 team ERA ranks 16th across all MLB pitching staffs.
+- The Giants have the 18th-ranked team ERA among all league pitching staffs (4.30).

-- The Giants rank 16th in baseball in home runs allowed (56 total, 1.2 per game).
+- The Giants rank 17th in baseball in home runs given up (58 total, 1.2 per game).

-- In his most recent appearance on Wednesday, the right-hander threw 3 1/3 innings against the Philadelphia Phillies, giving up two earned runs while surrendering five hits.
+- In his most recent outing on Saturday against the Miami Marlins, the righty tossed 5 1/3 innings, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.